Picking the right graphic file type

 GIF — Graphics Interchange Format

-While JPGs and PNGs are great, neither offer the ability to support animated content.
-GIFs do but are limited to 256 colours.
-They are another lossless raster format.
+While JPGs and PNGs are great, neither can support animated content.
+GIFs do, but they are limited to 256 colours and are another lossless raster format.

 When to use a GIF